andresjjn/andresjjn/README.md

 # Hello there! <img src="https://github.com/andresjjn/andresjjn/blob/master/hi.gif" width="25px">, I'm [Andrés](https://andresjjn.tech)!

-- 🎓 Full Stack Software Engineer Student at <a href="https://www.holbertonschool.com/">Holberton School</a> and Mechatronical and control engineer (Former student)
+- 🎓 Full Stack Software Engineer at <a href="https://www.holbertonschool.com/">Holberton School</a> and Mechatronical and control engineer (Former student)
 - ❤️ Robotics and new technologies passionate
 - 🔥  “Life is about accepting the challenges along the way, choosing to keep moving forward, and savoring the journey.”
 Roy T. Bennett, The Light in the Heart
 - 👨‍💻 Open to create new networks and share knowledge